Fritzforcode/PyPenguin/BTW.md

 maybe add a standard costume when a sprite has no costumes

+can comments really be positioned at float coordinates and be float size?

 maybe validate:
 - dataFormat
 - extension names
+- fileStem (no folders allowed and the file existing)
 - layerOrder to be at most 4 - needs research